-Another strain, B.1.351 (also known as 20C/501Y.V2), also shares the N501Y mutation.
-This variant was first detected in South Africa, October 2020, and has been found in more than 48 other countries since then.
+Another strain, B.1.351 also shares the N501Y mutation.
+The B.1.351 strain is also known as 20C/501Y.V2 or the Beta variant.
+The Beta SARS-CoV-2 variant was first detected in South Africa in October of 2020 and has since been found in more than 48 other countries since then.

 The B.1.351 strain has the following key mutations:

-Another strain of note, 20J/501Y.V3, was first described in Japan by the National Institute of Infectious Diseases, thought to have arrived in the country from Brazil on the 6th of January.
+The P.1 lineage of SARS-CoV-2, which is also known as 20J/501Y.V3 or the Gamma SARS-CoV-2 variant, was first described in Japan by the National Institute of Infectious Diseases, thought to have arrived in the country from Brazil on the 6th of January.
 The variant has been traced back to Manaus, Brazil.